nehamehar/currency-converter/README.md

 # Currency-Converter

-A simple currency converter built with JS, with live exchange rates.
+A simple currency converter built with JS, with live exchange rates .